seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CAESAR**
 Shall Caesar send a lie?
-Have I in conquest stretch’d mine arm so far,
+Have I in conquest stretch'd mine arm so far,
 To be afraid to tell graybeards the truth?
 Decius, go tell them Caesar will not come.

 **DECIUS BRUTUS**
 Most mighty Caesar, let me know some cause,
-Lest I be laugh’d at when I tell them so.
+Lest I be laugh'd at when I tell them so.

 **CAESAR**
 The cause is in my will: I will not come;